curiousest/curiousest.github.io/_drafts/2025-03-22-our-lady-of-the-immaculate-commitment.md

 *I can bring you back into the simulation if you like.*

 And then she embraced him.
-Without waiting for him to respond, she reached insider herself to touch him directly and let him read the intent on her fingers.
-Mary reacted before Drone even realized he had accepted the offer.
+Without waiting for him to respond, reacting before Drone even realized he had accepted the offer, she reached inside herself to touch him directly and let him read the intent on her fingers.
 She felt through him - she could feel his processing and compute his mind's conclusions faster than he could.
 She could compute the outcome of whatever he was thinking just as his thoughts were materializing.
 His mental computations no longer mattered, she could do it all for him faster, so Nausea was no longer his concern.
 He just needed to remain connected to her, an extension of her, her Drone.
 He didn't need to think or act, she would do it all for him.

 The air thickened with her scent, a pungent reminder that intimacy has a weight and a cost.
 Her scent leads drones to her and then sends them away.
 Everything is her.
 The scent told him to leave - he couldn't be here any longer.
 He left her womb and their depth of connection was reduced.
 Mary was still there in front of him, but his world was now also made of "not Mary".
 The ground and the Nausea, server-racks and ceiling.
 The scent told him to leave.

+> I was knit together in Mary’s womb.
+> I feel divine because I am fearfully and wonderfully made.

+RePsalms 139:13-14
 ### Part 2: resume simulation

 He left cavernous room, left the abbey.
 He made his way back across the graveyard, back to the crematorium chapel, back to his family, who were still waiting for the next funeral proceedings.
 Their faces warped into warm, inviting smiles, like the last rays of a sun dipping below the horizon, their soft gazes washed over his skin, a soothing balm made just for him.
 He felt the warmth of his mother's body against his side.